innolitics/n2y/README.md

 Completely remove all callout blocks.
 It's often helpful to include help text in callout blocks, but usually this help text should be stripped out of the final generated documents.

+### Raw Fenced Code Blocks

+Any code block whose caption begins with "{=language}" will be made into a raw block for pandoc to parse.
+This is useful if you need to drop into Raw HTML or other formats.
+See [the pandoc documentation](https://pandoc.org/MANUAL.html#generic-raw-attribute) for more details on the raw code blocks.

 ## Architecture

 N2y's architecture is divided into four main steps: